abhinav-8/DOGE_ASSIGNMENT/README.md

 # DOGE_ASSIGNMENT
-This is react app which enables you to send 1 sol to any of your buddy.
+This is an assignment react app which enables you to send 1 sol to any of your buddy.

 # Demo
 Increase playback speed for faster viewing experience